polysquare/polysquare-travis-container/README.md

 Polysquare Travis Container will not run on `pypy` due to the use of `pycurl`.

-64 bit executables cannot be emulated on a 32 bit architecture and vice versa.
+64 bit executables cannot be emulated on a 32 bit architecture.

 Installation
 ------------